getify/You-Dont-Know-JS/types & grammar/apA.md

 Basically all JS frameworks have code that relies on `push(..)` with multiple elements.
 In my case, it was code around the CSS selector engine that was completely busted.
 But there could conceivably be dozens of other places susceptible.

-The developer who originally wrote that `push(..)` hack had the right instinct to call it `push`, but didn't forsee pushing multiple elements.
+The developer who originally wrote that `push(..)` hack had the right instinct to call it `push`, but didn't foresee pushing multiple elements.
 They were certainly acting in good faith, but they created a landmine that didn't go off until almost ten years later when I unwittingly came along.

 There's multiple lessons to take away on all sides.